A short-lived blossom… pick them and eat them while you can!

 For the fritters

 - Step 1: For the batter – Place the flour, salt and pepper in a large bowl.
 Whisk until well blended.
 Add the beer and whisk until the mixture is smooth.
 Let stand for 5 minutes and then add the egg.
 Whisk again until well incorporated.

 - Step 2: Make a small tear lengthwise in each flower and remove the stamen.
 Heat a large heavy-bottomed skillet over high heat.
-Add enough oil to come 1/8” up the sides of the pan.
-When the oil is hot, quickly dip each flower in the batter and add them to the pan.
-Sauté for 2 to 3 minutes until deep-golden.
-Flip the flowers and continue to sauté for 1 to 2 minutes until deep-golden.
+Add enough oil to come 1/8″ up the sides of the pan.
+When the oil is hot, quickly dip each flower in the batter and add it to the pan.
+Sauté for 2 to 3 minutes until deep-golden in color.
+Flip the flowers and continue to sauté for 1 to 2 minutes until deep-golden on the other side.
 Remove from pan and drain on paper towels.
 Repeat until all flowers have been used, reducing the heat when the pan gets very hot so the oil doesn’t burn.
 Alternatively, use 2 pans.
 Sprinkle the fritters with the sea salt and place them on a large serving platter.
 Spoon the curried tomato coulis in a dipping bowl and serve alongside the fritters.

-- Cook’s note: Serve the fritters piping hot, as they become soggy as they cool.
+- Cook’s note: Serve the fritters piping hot – they’ll become soggy as they cool.